 As the wisdom teeth come in, they can be very painful.
 You’ll feel wisdom teeth pain at the back of your mouth, behind your molars.
 If you look into a mirror, you may even notice that your wisdom teeth have begun to poke through your gums.
 The area might also be red, inflamed and tender to the touch.
 Some people, however, don’t have any visible symptoms of wisdom teeth pain.

-Your dentist says it’s time to remove your wisdom teeth.
-He may refer you to an oral surgeon, who will do the procedure in his office.
+If your dentist says it’s time to remove your wisdom teeth.
+He may refer you to an oral surgeon, who will do the procedure in his clinic.
 It should only take a few days for you to heal and feel back to normal.

 Wisdom Teeth Removal Costs